-Appendix I Investment Structure
+Appendix Investment Structure

-The Trustees have adopted a strategy where assets are invested in liability driven investments (LDI) along with growth assets (equities, multi asset, fixed income and private market funds).
+The Trustees have adopted a strategy where assets are invested in liability driven investments (LDI) along with growth assets (equities, diversified growth, investment grade credit, secure income, absolute return bonds and diversified alternatives).

 The Trustees believe that the investment risk arising from the investment strategy is consistent with the overall level of risk being targeted and in-line with their long term investment objectives.
 The Trustees have identified the following structure as appropriate to meet the objectives of the Scheme: